Gosforth depot

 The process

-Learn about how we took collaborative strides to make this project a success, how the build had an environmental focus, and how the team adapted to global and local challenges.
+Learn about how the team took collaborative strides to make this project a success, the focus on sustainability, and the ways in which the team adapted to global and local challenges.

 It was critical that the Metro service continued to run without disruption.
 As such, the project was designed in five stages, with each approached as a project in its own right.